mattermost/docs/source/help/messaging/sending-messages.rst

 Replying to Messages
 ---------------------

-Click the **[...]** link next to a message, then click **Reply**.
+Click the reply link (arrow icon) next to any message.
 This keeps conversations organized in threads.

-To adjust the width of the right-hand sidebar, click the expand/shrink icon with two arrows at the top of the sidebar.
 Replies are indented slightly in the center pane to indicate that they are child messages of a parent message.

+Clicking the reply link will open a sidebar on the right-hand side.
+To expand the right-hand sidebar to its full width, click the expand/shrink icon with two arrows at the top of the sidebar.
+To shrink the right-hand sidebar to its original width, click the same expand/shrink icon.

 Editing Messages
 -----------------